jouni/j-elements/docs/pages/theme/tokens.md

   /src/theme/tokens.css
 ---

+Token (CSS custom property) names start with the CSS property name they are primarily meant to be used for.

 ## Color scales

 `colors.css` defines a collection of static color scales – a range of colors from light to dark – for various hues, for example, "slate", "red", "emerald", "purple", and "rose".
 At the moment those scales are copied from [Tailwind CSS](https://tailwindcss.com/docs/customizing-colors).